-It became news on Monday 16th October, after a group of Researchers at KU Leuven.
-A University in Belgium discovered a way for an attacker to spy on sensitive information sent over a Wi-Fi network.
-Some group of information security expects have tagged the day a “Black Monday”.
+It was shocking and became news on Monday 16th October, after a group of Researchers at KU Leuven.
+A University in Belgium discovered a way an attacker can spy on sensitive information sent over a Wi-Fi network.
+Some group of information security experts has tagged the day a “Black Monday”.
 This vulnerability affects absolutely every device using WPA2 Wi-Fi connection protocol.
 Which includes and not limited to Mac, Windows, iOS, Android or Linux, they’re all prone to KRACK.
 With this vulnerability, an attacker can decrypt and view information that is sent over a proposed secured Wi-Fi network.

-“KRACK” is the given name and it’s short for Key Re-installation Attacks.
-Below is a detailed information of this vulnerability and what you can do to protect your device.
+The vulnerability is named “KRACK” and it’s short for Key Re-installation Attacks.
+Below is detailed information on this vulnerability and what you can do to protect your device.

 The WPA2 Wi-Fi network.